 Each year, Missouri Farm Bureau selects one male student and one female student ages 17 to 22 to represent agriculture and Farm Bureau as an Ambassador.
 Each Ambassador receives a $2,500 educational scholarship and travels to Washington, D.C., in March on a Farm Bureau legislative trip.
 They assist with Farm Bureau events at the Missouri State Fair and elsewhere.

-A panel of judges selected Marlena Long, of Paris, Mo., and Wyatt Wilson, of Ava, as 2019 Missouri Farm Bureau (MOFB) Ambassadors during the organization’s 104th annual meeting Dec.
-2 at the Lake of the Ozarks.
+A panel of judges selected Chloe Momphard of Lincoln County and Ben Luebbering of Osage County as the 2020 Missouri Farm Bureau Ambassadors during the organization’s 105th annual meeting Dec.
+3 at the Lake of the Ozarks.

 How to Apply

 To apply, applicants must be 17-22 years of age and their family must be a Farm Bureau member one year prior to the September 30 deadline.
 Applicants must also be enrolled or planning to enroll in a two- or four-year college, university, or vocational/technical school.
 Candidates begin the process by applying through their county Farm Bureau; those selected to represent their counties go on to compete in the state wide competition in December.